smirnovich/smirnovich.github.io/_posts/2021-12-16-Questa-license.md

 ## License Obtaining

 {: .box-note}
-**Note:** It is assumed that you already have an IntelFPGA account, because you cannot download QuestaSim without it.
+**Note:** It is assumed that you already have an Altera/IntelFPGA account, because you cannot download QuestaSim without it.

 To create a license file you should use your account on [IntelFPGA Self-Licensing Center](https://www.intel.com/content/www/us/en/my-intel/fpga-sslc-sign-in.html).
 After log in choose "Sign up for Evaluation or Free Licenses".